-In the last 10 years, Ball Ground has changed significantly.
-As the economy has improved, we have seen lots of growth.
-Several residential neighborhoods have been completed, which has added many new residents to the city.
-The new Ball Ground Elementary School opened in 2012.
-At the same time, Gilmer Ferry Road, Ball Ground's Main Street, has seen a dramatic resurgence with many new businesses.
-Most recently, Universal Alloy opened their new manufacturing facility on Howell Bridge Road near I-575.
-With all of these changes, it is critical to check in with the whole community and update our Comprehensive Plan to ensure the City remains a great place to live, do business and enjoy amazing recreation opportunities.
+In the last 10 years, Waleska has changed significantly.
+The city has seen expansions of Reinhardt University, new businesses and improvements at all of the parks.
+With these changes, it is critical to check in with the whole community and update our Comprehensive Plan to ensure the City remains a great place to live, learn, do business and enjoy amazing recreation opportunities.